(Revised April 28, 2022)

-(A) Determine in writing that the acquisition meets the commercial item definition in FAR 2.101;
+(A) Determine in writing that the acquisition meets the commercial product or commercial service definition in FAR 2.101;

-(C) Obtain approval at one level above the contracting officer when a commercial item determination relies on subsections (1)(ii), (3), (4), or (6) of the “commercial item” definition at FAR 2.101.
+(C) Obtain approval at one level above the contracting officer when a commercial item determination relies on paragraphs (1)(ii), (3), or (4) of the “commercial product” definition at FAR 2.101 or paragraph (2) of the “commercial service” definition at FAR 2.101; and